-If you would open one of the label files you might see class and coordinates of points in type of this: "name_of_the_class left top right bottom", where each coordinate is denormalized.
+If you open one of the label files, you might see classes and coordinates of points in type of this: "name_of_the_class left top right bottom", where each coordinate is denormalized.
 So, the four different values correspond to the actual number of pixels of the related image.

 So, we need to convert the text annotations format to XML.
 You may ask why we should convert it to XML?
 The XML format is quite popular and often used in other object detection algorithms, so I wrote a script to do this conversion.
-If you follow this tutorial and have the same file structure as I mentioned above, in tools folder is oid_to_pascal_voc_xml.py script.
-Simply run this script and after it finished conversion you should find .xml files created.
+If you follow this tutorial and have the same file structure as I mentioned above, in the tools folder is the

 5. Converting XML to YOLO v3 file structure: